apache/pekko-http/docs/src/main/paradox/introduction.md

 Read more about the details of the client APIs in the section @ref[Consuming HTTP-based Services (Client-Side)](client-side/index.md).

-## The modules that make up Akka HTTP
+## The modules that make up Apache Pekko HTTP

-Akka HTTP is structured into several modules:
+Apache Pekko HTTP is structured into several modules:

-akka-http
+pekko-http
-: Higher-level functionality, like (un)marshalling, (de)compression as well as a powerful DSL for defining HTTP-based APIs on the server-side, this is the recommended way to write HTTP servers with Akka HTTP.
+: Higher-level functionality, like (un)marshalling, (de)compression as well as a powerful DSL for defining HTTP-based APIs on the server-side, this is the recommended way to write HTTP servers with Apache Pekko HTTP.
 Details can be found in the section @ref[High-level Server-Side API](routing-dsl/index.md)

-akka-http-core
+pekko-http-core
 : A complete, mostly low-level, server- and client-side implementation of HTTP (incl.
 WebSockets) Details can be found in sections @ref[Core Server API](server-side/low-level-api.md) and @ref[Consuming HTTP-based Services (Client-Side)](client-side/index.md)

-akka-http-testkit
+pekko-http-testkit
 : A test harness and set of utilities for verifying server-side service implementations

-akka-http2-support
+pekko-http2-support
 : The HTTP/2 implementation to be included only if @ref[HTTP/2 support](server-side/http2.md) is needed.

 @@@ div { .group-scala }
-akka-http-spray-json
+pekko-http-spray-json
 : Predefined glue-code for (de)serializing custom types from/to JSON with [spray-json](https://github.com/spray/spray-json)
 Details can be found here: @ref[JSON Support](common/json-support.md)
 @@@

 @@@ div { .group-scala }
-akka-http-xml
+pekko-http-xml
 : Predefined glue-code for (de)serializing custom types from/to XML with [scala-xml](https://github.com/scala/scala-xml)
 Details can be found here: @ref[XML Support](common/xml-support.md)
 @@@
 @@@ div { .group-java }
-akka-http-jackson
+pekko-http-jackson
 : Predefined glue-code for (de)serializing custom types from/to JSON with [jackson](https://github.com/FasterXML/jackson)
 @@@